SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

 1. Contact the SQream Support team for access to the **sqream_installer-nnn-DBnnn-COnnn-EDnnn-<arch>.tar.gz** file.

-**Comment: What is the contact information for SQream Support team?**

 The **sqream_installer-nnn-DBnnn-COnnn-EDnnn-<arch>.tar.gz** file includes the following parameter values:

 * **sqream_installer-nnn** - sqream installer version